 If you look at just the health merits of any food or meal, it is a one-sided view that does not take into consideration the importance of fostering a healthy relationship with food.
 Paradoxically, it’s only when you truly know that you can eat any food, whenever you want, that the food becomes less compelling.

-When we go to parties or have sweet items for snack, my kids can eat as much as they want as long as they sit at the table.
+When we go to parties or have sweet items for a snack, my kids can eat as much as they want as long as they sit at the table.
 We do have times we have small amounts, like a “little bit” of chocolate after certain meals.
 While there is an unspoken rule in our house that it’s usually one sweet item daily, this is not a strict rule because there are days (usually weekends) when we might have more and some days none at all.

 #2 No Judgment

 One key element with practicing mindfulness is the removal of judgment.
 It’s the ability to look at something for what it is without letting perceptions color reality.
-Helping children understand what a balanced diet looks like is one thing, but doing it with judgment can negatively effect eating.
+Helping children understand what a balanced diet looks like is one thing, but doing it with judgment can negatively affect eating.
 When I interviewed Kelly McGonigal, author of The Willpower Instinct, she said that when we label something as forbidden or “bad,” the brain associates it with pleasure.
 And pushing healthy or “good” food can negatively affect intrinsic motivation to eat healthfully.

-“Cookies, candy, donuts, extra helping of starches – anything I was denied as a kid I can’t control myself around,” says Melissa.
+“Cookies, candy, donuts, an extra helping of starches – anything I was denied as a kid I can’t control myself around,” says Melissa.
 “I was bombarded with so many negative messages about foods as a kid and was rarely allowed dessert.”

 So in our house food is just food.
 I stress eating a variety and rotate food groups but there’s no “you’re having another serving?”
 “You ate WHAT at grandma’s?”
 “You barely touched your vegetables!” or “You haven’t been eating any fruit, and it’s good for you — remember?”
 My kids simply enjoy what they eat from carrots, to fruit, to chocolate.
 No guilt!